It’s not easy to compare the Leap and the Aeron at first glance. They’re both manufactured by furniture giants and have very passionate supporters.

 - Environmentally sustainable.
 Their chair is 91% recyclable and manufactured in a greenhouse facility with a 77% mixture of recyclable materials and post-consumer content.
 Therefore, you can rest assured you’re not hurting the environment.

 - Ergonomic customization options.
 With their ergonomic chairs, you can adjust to your needs.
-Although it lacks some adjustments such as elbow rests width, backrest height, the depth you can choose the right chair size from the get-go.
+Although it lacks some adjustments such as elbow rest width, backrest height, the depth you can choose the right chair size from the get-go.
 These adjustments include:

 - Synchro-tilt lifts your legs when your back reclines, to ensure you maintain a correct posture in all positions.